-- 1. Withdrawal.
-At any point in the term, a student called to serve may withdraw from PAU by submitting a withdrawal request form obtained from the Registrar's office along with a copy of deployment orders to the Veteran Student Service Office.
+- Withdrawal: At any point in the term, a student called to serve may withdraw from PAU by submitting a withdrawal request form found on the PAU portal under the Student Resources page, Registrar Office Forms along with a copy of deployment orders to the Veteran Student Service Office.
 The student will receive a full credit of tuition and fees.
-The Registrar's Office will process the withdrawal and arrange for appropriate adjustments to the student's account. - 2.
-Incompletes.
-Students who have successfully completed the majority of work for a course may be awarded a grade of "Incomplete" at the discretion of the professor.
-Professors are strongly encouraged to grant additional time for students to make up the required work. - 3.
-Final Grades.
-A final grade option becomes available if the following requirements are met: - a.
-The professor determines a sufficient amount of the course work has been completed, and, - b.
-Sufficient information about a student's performance in the course has been obtained.
+The Registrar's Office will process the withdrawal form, which will them be forwarded to the Business Office so that they can make the appropriate adjustments to the student's account - Incompletes: Students who have successfully completed the majority of work for a course may be awarded a grade of "Incomplete" at the discretion of the professor.
+Professors are strongly encouraged to grant additional time for students to make up the required work. - Final Grades: A final grade option becomes available if the professor determines a sufficient amount of the course work has been completed, and sufficient information about a student's performance in the course has been obtained.